Anyone who has employees, or has been an employee themselves, can tell you that motivation is one of the hardest things to come by.

 What Kind of Incentives Should You Offer?

 Many companies offer incentives to their employees –these vary considerably across the board with companies implementing everything from sophisticated profit-tied bonus programs, to the spur of the moment “Golden Banana Award” –an impromptu gift of fruit from a Hewlett-Packard manager to a company engineer.

-When it comes to incentives, there’s not a one-size-fits-all solution.
-The program that you should choose will depend widely on your reasons for offering the program –what you hope to accomplish through it, as well as how your employees will respond.
+When it comes to recognition programs, there’s not a one-size-fits-all solution.
+How you reward employees will depend widely on your reasons for offering the program –what you hope to accomplish through it, as well as how your employees will respond.
 Here’s a look at a few examples of rewards that you could incorporate into your program.

 Incentives don’t have to cost the world!
 Sometimes the simplest things, such as a good parking spot, can mean a lot to employees.
 Other perks would include a free coffee machine in the break room, an extra day off work, a casual dress day, or giving your team the chance to work from home one or two days a week.

 Paid vacations for the entire team –or even a weekend getaway for two are both great incentives!
 Depending on your budget and goals –travel rewards could be used as either a single or a group incentive.

 Gift cards are one of the most popular monetary incentives!
 They’re easy to purchase –and something that most people will appreciate.

 Keep in mind that your cash incentive program and rewards should be in perfect balance with each other –and take care to manage your team’s expectations.
 For example, don’t promise them a significant reward, and then give them a $5.00 gift card.
 The goal here is increased employee morale.